 Wade Wilson (Ryan Reynolds) is trying to find his place as a superhero while balancing his romantic life with Vanessa (Moreno Baccarin).
 In joining the X-Men as a trainee, Wade tries to subdue a young powerful mutant named Russell (Julian Dennison), who is causing chaos at his school.
-Wade is trying to be a better hero.
-One who does not kill and who his girlfriend would be proud of.
-He needs to save this boy before someone gets hurt, but he soon learns that he is not the only one with targets set on the boy.
-There is also a time-traveling mutant trying to kill Russell.
+Wade is trying to be a better hero, one who does not kill, and one that his girlfriend would be proud of.
+He needs to save this boy before someone gets hurt, but he soon learns that he is not the only one with his sights set on the boy, as there is also a time-traveling mutant trying to kill him.

-Cable (Josh Brolin) comes from the future, where Russell has become a mass murdering evil mutant.
-He is on a mission to find and kill the boy in 2018, before he gets the chance to hurt someone.
-Cable believes the boy is beyond help, while Deadpool believes the boy can be saved and set on a better path if they can stop him from making his first kill (his abusive teacher).
-Is Deadpool right to have faith in saving the boy despite the warnings of a time-traveling mutant from the future?
-The only way to find out is to get to Russell before Cable does.
+Cable (Josh Brolin) has come from the future, a future in which Russell has become a mass murdering evil mutant.
+Cable is now on a mission to find and kill the boy in 2018, before he ever gets the chance to hurt someone.
+Cable believes the boy is beyond help, while Deadpool believes the boy can be saved and set on a better path.
+However, Cable is not ready for a discussion on the matter.
+He comes from a future that he needs to set right, so Russell's only hope is for Deadpool to get to him before Cable does.

 The Pros & Cons

 |The Pros||The Cons|

 ICE Collars (-2pts)